Cycling in Toronto

-Toronto, Ontario, like many North American cities, has slowly been improving its cycling infrastructure.
+Toronto, Ontario, like many North American cities, has slowly been expanding its purpose-built cycling infrastructure.
 The number of cyclists in Toronto has been increasing progressively, particularly in the city's downtown core.
 As cycling conditions improve, a cycling culture has grown and alternatives such as automobiles are seen as less attractive.
 The politics of providing resources for cyclists, particularly dedicated bike lanes, has been contentious, particularly since the 2010s.

 History

 Toronto was no exception when the penny-farthing, and later the safety bicycle, arrived in North American cities in the late 19th century.
 This predated the advent of the automobile.
 The roads at the time were not ideal for bicycle travel.
 With the advent of the automobile the romance of the bicycle faded.
 It wasn't until the 10-speed bike boom of the 1970s that use of the bicycle for transportation in Toronto regained some traction, including the creation of the Beltline Trail.

 In 1975, the Toronto City Cycling Committee was established by the former City to promote cycling and safety initiatives.
 It was composed of cycling advocates, City Councillors and volunteers.
 In forming the committee, Council adopted the following policy statement: "Council recognizes that the bicycle, as an integral and efficient form of transportation and as a means of recreation, can make a significant contribution to the quality of City life; therefore, it is the policy of Council to implement programs that will promote and facilitate greater and safer use of the bicycle."

 In 2001, Toronto City Council adopted the Toronto Bike Plan with the aim of doubling the number of cycling trips and reducing crashes and injuries by 2011.

 On May 25, 2009, Toronto City Council voted 28–16 to remove the reversible centre commuter traffic lane on Jarvis Street and improve the streetscape by widening sidewalks, planting trees, installing heritage plaques, and implementing bicycle lanes.
 In 2011, after the election of new mayor Rob Ford, a new Council voted to remove the bicycle lanes and reinstate the previous configuration.
-The Council opted for a new bicycle route along the parallel Sherbourne Street.
+The Council opted to direct cyclists to use the existing bicycle route along the parallel Sherbourne Street.
 On November 17, 2012, following removal of the bicycle lanes, the reversible centre lane reopened.

-Since 2011, Bike Share Toronto has operated a bicycle-sharing system, with over 6000 bikes and 600 stations across the city.
+Starting in 2011, under Mayor Rob Ford, Bike Share Toronto began operating a bicycle-sharing system, with over 6000 bikes and 600 stations across the city.
 Since 2015, several major streets such as Bloor Street have gained segregated bike lanes, with lanes planned along Eglinton Avenue following the completion of Line 5 Eglinton construction work in the early 2020s.

 During the COVID-19 pandemic, 40 km of bike lanes were installed across the city along major corridors as part of physical distancing measures in a project called ActiveTO.
 As with previous trial projects such as on Bloor Street in 2016, ActiveTO installations involved temporary barriers and minimal changes to street layout.
 These bike lanes were made permanent in Dec 2021, after results showed high ridership, increased safety and minimal travel time delays for drivers.